 Doral Health & Wellness gynecologists provide a broad range of medical and surgical services to diagnose and treat urinary incontinence.

 Urinary incontinence is when a person leaks urine or losses bladder control due to problems with the supporting tissues and muscles and nerves in the bladder that are used to hold and release urine.
 Symptoms can range from an occasional leakage of urine to uncontrollable complete loss of urine.
+Looking for professional Gynecologist Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the most reputed company that leading the pride.

 While incontinence can occur to anyone, it generally becomes more common with age.
 Women are twice as likely as men to be affected by incontinence, especially those women who have given birth or experienced menopause.